-When the National Government campaigned in the 1990 election on removing the surcharge, with the hidden agenda of making the pension a welfare benefit, a rationalisation of the surcharge under a negative income tax approach (NIT) might have been the answer.
-St John (1991) outlined such an approach, noting that when the surcharge was introduced the top marginal rate of tax was 66%, so that with a 33% rate in 1991 "the removal of the surcharge would result in large gains by the very highest income households and seem untenable unless replaced by some other income test" (p2).
+When the National Government campaigned in the 1990 election on removing the surcharge, with the hidden agenda of making the pension a welfare benefit, a rationalisation of the surcharge under a negative income tax (NIT) approach might have been the answer.
+St John (1991) outlined such an approach, noting that when the surcharge was introduced the top marginal tax rate was 66%, so with a 33% rate in 1991, "removal of the surcharge would result in large gains by the very highest income households and seem untenable unless replaced by some other income test" (p 2).

-19 Though the increasing prevalence of tax avoidance in the decade following the increase in the top marginal personal tax rate suggests that many top income earners would have retained more than 61%.
-For a discussion of this trend See Inland Revenue Department (2008).
-Briefing for the Incoming Minister of Revenue Wellington, The Inland Revenue Department.
+20 Though the increasing prevalence of tax avoidance in the decade following the increase in the top marginal personal tax rate suggests that many top income earners would have retained more than 61%.
+For a discussion of this trend See (Inland Revenue Department 2008)